startergo/qemu-virgl-3dfx/wrappers/README.md

 - Feel free to add anything to iso
 - mkisofs is not available on MSYS2.
 You may have to use [WinCDEmu](https://wincdemu.sysprogs.org/download/)
+- dos2unix is recommended as texts encoded in LF while on Windows (until 1809) have text errors.

 **Wine Support**

 Since kjliew did not provide source code for Wine binaries that work in QEMU-3dfx.
 You may donate to him for the Binaries or seek alternatives. (his binaries are better than mine anyway)

 1. Compiling WineD3D Libraries.
 I've tried that and it does not work, especially later versions of wine. ([kjliew to me](https://www.youtube.com/watch?v=FGtzsy8Uptw))
 2. Install Wine9x.
-May work and or not work, Not tested by me.
+May work or not work, Not tested by me.
 3. [Donate to him.](https://github.com/kjliew/qemu-3dfx?tab=readme-ov-file#donation)
 4. c̶h̶e̶c̶k̶ ̶a̶r̶c̶h̶i̶v̶e̶.̶o̶r̶g̶.
+5. Try compiling ReactOS Wine (might work.
+[Reference](https://github.com/adolfintel/wined3d4win/issues/13))

 ## Notes
  - Feel free to add anything to iso folder.